Administrative + Educational Support Staff

 Christy Giles joined the Admissions team 2017.
 Christy brings invaluable experience in admissions and recruiting to this role, having served as Assistant Director of Admissions at The Bush School in Seattle and as Director of Admissions and Recruiting for the University of Washington College of Education Seattle Teacher Residency (STR) Program.
 Prior to her work at Bush, Christy worked for five years as the Senior Trainer and Curriculum Developer for the Bill and Melinda Gates Foundation.

-As Associate Director of Admissions, Christy works with Sun Valley Ski Academy Program Director Jonna Mendes and Director of Admissions Katie Robins in a variety of capacities throughout the admissions season.
+As Associate Director of Admissions, Christy works with Sun Valley Ski Academy Program Director Jonna Mendes and Director of Admissions Alessia Carega in a variety of capacities throughout the admissions season.
 Christy holds a BA from the University of Washington and a Master’s in Teaching from Seattle University.
-Christy and her husband, Eric, are parents to Jackson ’21, Brady ’23, and Kenzie.
+Christy and her husband, Eric, are proud parents to Jackson ’21, Brady ’23, and Kenzie '25.
+Christy loves that all three of her children, with very different interests, have all found a place to pursue their passions at SVCS.